 Frankfurt International Airport (Flughafen Frankfurt) is very conveniently located at the intersection of two major Autohahnen only minutes to the west of Frankfurt am Main.
 From the Autobahn A3, use exit 50 (Frankfurt Flughafen) to reach the airport.
 Travelers on the Autobahn A5 should use the Frankfurter Kreuz interchange and the A3 to reach the airport.

 Taxis are readily available at Frankfurt Airport and due to the short distance from downtown Frankfurt am Main not particularly expensive.
 The taxi fee from Frankfurt Airport to the downtown area is according to the meter but should be around €25 with traveling times ranging from as short as 15 minutes to around half an hour.
 In rush hour, a fixed rate can be agreed in advance and should be around €30 for travel from Frankfurt Airport to downtown hotels.
-For small groups and travelers with heavy luggage the convenience of going directly to a downtown or Messe-area hotel is often worth the splurge.
+For small groups and travelers with heavy luggage, the convenience of going directly to a downtown or Messe-area hotel is often worth the splurge.

 All major car rental agencies are represented at Frankfurt Airport.
 However, picking up a rental car away from the airport avoid compulsory German airport (and train station) pick-up surcharges.

 Airport shuttle services are also available but compare prices and conditions as fares widely vary between airport shuttle service providers.
 It is often worth enquiring from hotels or tourist information offices in smaller towns if local shuttles and long-distance taxis offer cheaper services than national airport shuttle companies.
-My Driver gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 Many Frankfurt Airport hotels offer airport shuttle services to hotel guests.
 The Sheraton Frankfurt Hotel & Towers, Hilton Frankfurt Airport, Hilton Garden Inn Frankfurt Airport, and Meininger Frankfurt Airport are within walking distance of the airport terminals.
 Hotels requiring shuttle bus transfers are usually significantly cheaper.